Updated on December 14, 2021

 The lien created by the recorded Abstract of Judgment continues for 10 years from the date of entry of the money judgment, and can be renewed for additional 10-year periods.
 When you renew your Abstract of Judgment, you will need to prepare new Abstract of Judgment form with the updated amount owed to you (including any accumulated interest), and you will need to record it in the appropriate county or counties.

 Determining whether to file and record an Abstract of Judgment can be difficult, and the actual filing and recording can be confusing if you are not familiar with the process.
 Additionally, California has a number of exemptions and rules that may affect your ability to collect from a debtor under an Abstract of Judgment.
 For example, under a homestead exemption, there is a fixed amount of value that cannot be used to satisfy the money judgment if the property at issue is the debtor’s primary residence.
 The existence of other liens, or foreclosure or bankruptcy proceedings can also complicate matters.
-If you are considering obtaining an Abstract of Judgment, talk to a Los Angeles based real estate attorney.
+If you are considering obtaining an Abstract of Judgment, talk to a LA real estate attorney.